-Amy brings a decade of experience in the mental health field to her practice, working with adolescents and young adults from many different backgrounds.
-Her primary areas of therapy include mood disorders, adjustment disorders, interpersonal concerns, and sexuality issues.
+Amy brings a decade of experience in the mental health field to her practice, working with adolescents and adults from many different backgrounds.
+Her primary areas of therapy include mood disorders, adjustment disorders, and interpersonal concerns, sexuality and identity issues.

-At Newberg Counseling & Wellness, Amy sees clients aged 14 to young adults.
+At Newberg Counseling & Wellness, Amy sees clients aged 14 to adults.
 Her approach is client-centered therapy.
-She uses cognitive behavioral and brief solution treatment techniques as well as psycho-education.
+She uses cognitive behavioral and dialectical behavior therapy interventions as well as psycho-education.
 Her style is non-judgmental, supportive and warm, with an aim towards discussions and working collaboratively on treatment goals.
 She believes that everyone has their own set of strengths and a therapist can help identify and develop those skills.

 Amy enjoys reading and writing, going on walks, and stretching while watching YouTube music videos.
 She lives with her husband and their two Generation Z children.